-There are four antigenically different serotypes of the virus:
+There are four antigenically different serotypes of the virus (although there is report of 2013 that a fifth serotype has been found):

 Here, a serotype is a group of viruses classified together based on their antigens on the surface of the virus.
 These four subtypes are different strains of dengue virus that have 60-80% homology between each other.
 The major difference for humans lies in subtle differences in the surface proteins of the different dengue subtypes.
 Infection induces long-life protection against the infecting serotype, but it gives only a short time cross protective immunity against the other types.
 The first infection cause mostly minor disease, but secondary infections has been reported to cause severe diseases (DHF or DSS) in both children and adults.
 This fenomenon is called Antibody-Dependent Enhancement.